OFDataCommittee/OFMLHackathon/doc/overview.rst

     evaluation to maximize hardware utilization and throughput
--   A ``DataSet`` storage format to aggregate multiple tensors and metadata into a single Redis cluster hash slot to prevent data scatter on Redis clusters.
+-   A ``DataSet`` storage format to aggregate multiple tensors and metadata into a single Redis cluster hash slot to prevent data scatter on Redis clusters and maintain contextual relationships between tensors.
     This is useful when clients produce tensors and metadata that are referenced or utilized together.
 -   Compatibility with SmartSim ensemble capabilities to prevent key collisions with tensors, ``DataSet``, models, and scripts when